mittshah2/PSC-Innovative-Assignment-Movie-Review-Sentimental-Analysis/README.md

 Layer 5 - it includes dropout so as to make our model more efficient Layer 6 - Output layer with 5 outputs ranging from 0 to 4

-Our output is an integer for every review, that integer defines its sentiment 0 - Negative
+Our output is an integer for every review, that integer defines its sentiment

+0 - Negative
 1 - Somewhat Negative
 2 - Neutral
 3 - Somewhat Positive
-4 - POsitive
+4 - Positive

 # How to run this implementation ?